kakune/NestEgg/docs/implementation_checklist.md

 For each checklist item to be considered complete, it must meet all of the following criteria:

 ### Code Quality
-- [ ] Code follows TypeScript strict mode
+- [x] Code follows TypeScript strict mode ✅
-- [ ] All ESLint rules pass without warnings
+- [x] All ESLint rules pass without warnings ✅
 - [ ] Code is properly documented with JSDoc comments
 - [ ] No TODO comments remain in production code

 ### Testing
-- [ ] Unit tests achieve 100% coverage (mandatory)
+- [x] Unit tests achieve 100% coverage (mandatory) ✅
-- [ ] All code paths and branches are tested
+- [x] All code paths and branches are tested ✅
-- [ ] Integration tests pass with real database
+- [x] Integration tests pass with real database ✅
-- [ ] E2E tests cover critical user paths
+- [x] E2E tests cover critical user paths ✅
 - [ ] Performance tests meet benchmarks

 ### Security